svrxjs/svrx-plugin-mock/README.md

 get('/user/:id').to.mock('@paragraph');
 ```

-Vist `/blog/1` , you will see output as below
+Visit `/blog/1` , and you will see output as below

 ```js
 {